mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

     scenario_func(sim::Simulation, tup::Tuple)

-By default, the scenario loop encloses the simulation loop, but the scenario loop can be placed inside the simulation loop by specifying `scenario_placement=INNER`.
+By default, the scenario loop encloses the SA loop, but the scenario loop can be placed inside the SA loop by specifying `scenario_placement=INNER`.
 When `INNER` is specified, the `scenario_func` is called after any `pre_trial_func` but before the model is run.